Super Frugal

 The following passes are available:

 - Elementary school teachers can visit most museums in the city for free by showing their Elementary Teacher's Federation of Ontario membership card.
 Teachers can also visit the Museum of Civilization (excepting special exhibitions or Imax presentations) and the War Museum for free by showing their Ontario College of Teachers membership card.
+(Unfortunately, the Museum of Nature doesn't offer any special discounts to teachers.)

 - Save money when attending events or visiting city attractions by bringing your own packed lunch or dinner.
 Most museums offer decent lunchroom facilities where you can bring in your own food, for example.

 - Take the bus!
-It can save you a lot of money on parking, especially if you’re heading downtown.
-OC Transpo offers a DayPass for $7.00.
+It can save you a lot of money on parking, especially if you're heading downtown.
+OC Transpo offers a DayPass for $7.50.
 The DayPass is valid for the whole family on weekends and statutory holidays (a family can include up to six people, with a maximum of two who are 12 or older) and can be purchased on the bus (exact change is required).
 Note that the DayPass is only valid for one person Monday through Friday.
 The DayPass is valid as full fare on regular and express routes, and a top-up of $1.00 or 1 ticket is required on rural express routes.
-The OC Transpo website has a pretty decent travel planner (OC Transpo Travel Planner) to help you plan your trip.
+The OC Transpo website has a decent travel planner to help you plan your trip.

 - If you purchase tickets for an event at a venue that uses Ticketmaster® or CapitalTickets.ca® for online and phone purchases, save money on service fees by instead purchasing the tickets in person at the venue box office.
 If you buy online or by phone, you'll pay service charges even if you print out the tickets yourself or pick them up at the venue Will Call before the show!